-TABLE 1.1 Universal needs
+Table 1.1 Universal needs

 Resilience research The Circle of Courage® Self-worth research Stanley, Richardson and Prior (2005, p.
-19)

-Attachment Belonging Significance Belonging

-Motivation to Opportunity to The individual

-affiliate and form establish trusting believes, 'I am

-social bonds connections appreciated'.

-Achievement Mastery Competence Competence

-Motivation to work Opportunity to The individual

-hard and attain solve problems and believes, 'I can

-excellence meet goals solve problems'.

-Autonomy Independence Power Independence

-Motivation to Opportunity to The individual

-manage self and build self-control believes, 'I set my

-exert influence and responsibility life pathway'.

-Altruism Motivation to help and be of service to others Generosity Opportunity to show respect and concern Virtue The individual believes, 'My life has a purpose'.
-Connectedness to the broader social environment
+19) Attachment Belonging Significance Belonging Motivation to affiliate and Opportunity to establish The individual believes, 'I am form social bonds trusting connections appreciated'.
+Achievement Mastery Competence Competence Motivation to work hard Opportunity to solve The individual believes, and attain excellence problems and meet goals 'I can solve problems'.
+Autonomy Independence Power Independence Motivation to manage self Opportunity to build self- The individual believes, 'I set and exert influence control and responsibility my life pathway'.
+Altruism Generosity Virtu e Connectedness to the broader social environment Motivation to help and be of Opportunity to show The individual believes, 'My service to others respect and concern life has a purpose'.